Loader gif

 An estimated $373 billion was donated to charitable causes in the United States during 2015, according to the charity watchdog site Charity Navigator.

-The fact is, donating to charitable organizations is great for a number of reasons, but sometimes your contributions aren’t used exactly how you’d hoped.
+The fact is, donating to charitable organizations is great for a number of reasons, but sometimes your aren’t used exactly how you’d hoped.

 It’s a good idea to do your research before choosing where you direct your money.